 Salt your food to taste during the day.
 Follow your body’s cues when it comes to salt intake.
 As long as you’re eating mostly whole, unprocessed foods, the body has a pretty good sense of how much salt you need.

 Throughout the day, your need for salt may fluctuate depending on many factors that affect your electrolyte balance, so listening to your body and salting your food to taste is the best way to maintain the balance your body needs for optimal metabolic function.

 Eat a balanced bedtime snack.
 A simple snack that contains fat, protein and carbohydrates plus a little salt can do wonders for your sleep.
 Try something like this:

-- vegetable broth salted to taste with a side of rice
+- Bone broth salted to taste with some sweet potato

 Drink a bedtime tonic with a dash of salt.
-Try adding a dash or two of salt to a calming bedtime tonic like homemade hot chocolate sweetened with maple syrup or honey, or to your favorite herbal tea (holy basil and chamomile are especially calming).
+Try adding a dash or two of salt to a calming bedtime tonic like herbal tea (holy basil and chamomile are especially calming).

 Take it straight.
-Some people find it easy to simply put up to 1/8 teaspoon of salt straight on their tongue and then chase it with a small glass of fresh juice, real milk or filtered water.
+Some people find it easy to simply put up to 1/8 teaspoon of salt straight on their tongue and then chase it with a small glass of fresh juice or filtered water.